The Great(est) Pumpkin Pie Recipe

-Here’s the thing about pumpkin pie: most people overbake it into rubber.
+Here’s the thing about pumpkin pie recipes: most people overbake it into rubber.
 This one stays creamy because you pull it early—when the center still jiggles and you’re thinking “that can’t be right.”
 It is.
 Maple syrup and brown sugar, five spices, AND it sets up absolutely perfectly as it cools!
 Miss the wobble, miss the pie.
 Nail it?
 Everyone wants the recipe.

 Do not forget to check out my Chefs Tips and Wine Pairings sections below!